 Learn more about the original, Prophecy core statistical forecasting engine.

-Run state-of-the art automatic sales forecasting algorithms, developed by renowned academic statisticians in R, from within Prophecy.
+Run state-of-the art automatic forecasting algorithms, developed by renowned academic statisticians in R, from within Prophecy.
 (Scroll down the page for the current list of statistical methods that Prophecy supports.)

 Prophecy offers a completely 'Automatic' mode that requires minimal statistics or R knowledge.
 You can choose methods or use a 'tournament of statistics' to automatically choose the best method for each product/customer combination.
 You can preview the resulting forecasts, both in graphs and spreadsheet-like views, before choosing, on an item by item basis, which forecasts to commit to Prophecy.